-A low carb diet does not mean deprivation.
-On the contrary: after the first few weeks, you will start enjoying your food like you never have before!
+Low carb diet deprivation is a myth.
+After the first few weeks, you will start enjoying your food like you never have before!

 “I don’t know how you can stand being on a low carb diet, especially during the holidays,” a friend recently commented.
 “You must have iron willpower.
 I’m sure you feel so deprived!”

 Actually, I don’t.
 Really.
+Low carb diet deprivation is such a myth.
 I eat extremely well these days, and I love what I eat.
 Just as importantly, I love that my delicious low carb diet enables me to stay at a healthy weight effortlessly, with no hunger.
 I love that I don’t suffer blood sugar highs and lows.
 I have good, steady energy.
 I sleep great.

 Even more importantly, and while nothing in life is guaranteed of course, it’s good to know that when sticking with a low carb diet I’m doing the best that I can to prevent or at least greatly delay terrible diseases such as diabetes, heart disease, and even alzheimer’s.